TheSuperBeaver/mealie/docs/docs/contributors/translating.md

 Please use Crowdin as much as possible if you have any question/issue regarding a particular string.
 You can take a look at [Crowdin Knowledge base](https://support.crowdin.com/for-volunteer-translators/) if you want to know more about how to use this tool.

 ## My language is missing in Mealie
-Once your language is translated on Crowdin, we need to manually add it in Mealie.
+To add a language, [follow the guide here](developers-guide/adding-language.md) Once your language is translated on Crowdin, we need to manually add it in Mealie.
 If you believe your language is ready for use, please create an issue on GitHub.

 ## I can't find a particular text in Crowdin